-The month is kicking on now and we have all had ample opportunity to give those new years resolutions a good crack.
+It's the end of January and you've all had ample opportunity to give those new years resolutions a good crack.
 New changes and new habits have been made and you are all feeling good about the “new you”.

 Wait.
 What?
-Oh you haven’t quite achieved what you set out to do.
-You are not quite the “new you” you had imagined.
-Geez, you’ve had a whole month, what have you been doing?
+You haven’t quite achieved what you set out to do?
+You are not quite the 'new you' you had imagined?

 In all seriousness, I know this can be disappointing.

 So, what’s your excuse?
-What’s happened to halt your progress?
+What happened to halt your progress?

 Whatever the reason, it’s time to readjust those resolutions and get back into it.
-I am giving you 7 tips to boost your goal setting process so you can start your resolutions again tomorrow.
+Here are seven tips to boost your goal setting process so you can re-start your resolutions again tomorrow.

-Prioritise Your Goals: Take a look at the goals for this year you had, and line them up from easiest to hardest.
+Prioritise Your Goals: Take a look at the goals you have for this year, and line them up from easiest to hardest.
 Or most attractive to those you are least motivated to do right now.
 Go through the list in this order, so you are working through from the ones you know you will do first.
-This maximizes your chance of success.
+This maximises your chance of success.
 You can leave the harder goals for later when you have increased your confidence.